Administration of the Killam Program by the NRC

 National Killam Program Advisory Board (NK PAB) is an external advisory board providing input on strategy and program operations.
 The NK PAB is comprised of senior members chosen from among Canada's research excellence stakeholder community who offer strategic advice and serve as champions for the National Killam Program.

-The National Killam Selection Committee (NKSC) is a standing committee responsible for recommending winners for both the Killam Prizes and the Dorothy Killam Fellowships.
+The National Killam Selection Committee (NKSC) is a standing committee responsible for recommending winners for the Killam Prizes, Dorothy Killam Fellowships and the Killam NRC Paul Corkum Fellowships.
 Members are recognized experts with national and/or international stature who support the National Killam Program definition of research excellence and are committed to upholding Killam values in their deliberations.

 The National Killam Program Office (NKPO): The NKPO is hosted at the NRC and is responsible for the administration of the National Killam Programming consistent with the objectives of Dorothy J. Killam's Will.